 In our church, we used the German and English Bibles.
 It had German on the one side and English on the other.
 My dad made sure we learned the German alphabet.
 So, I could read German, although I stumbled around a lot.
 And I could not really understand what I was reading most of the time.

 In our Sunday School classes, we took turns around the circle reading the Bible passage for the day.
 We had to read it in German.
-But in order to read the verse properly, I had to read it in English first, so that I knew what it said.
+But to read the verse properly, I had to read it in English first so that I knew what it said.
 So I counted around the circle to see which was my verse to read so that I could figure out how to read it.

-So obviously, I would not be able to carry on a conversation with a German person.
+So obviously, I would not be able to carry a conversation with a German person.
 But I would be able to understand a few words because Pennsylvania Dutch has German words mixed in.

 How to say Hello in Pennsylvania Dutch

 “Hello” in PA Dutch is basically the same as in English.
 Because of the Dutch accent, it is said with a little more of a “Hallo” sound.
 And that is one reason why I thought that giving lessons on YouTube would be more beneficial than just writing the words.
 Because you probably won’t know how to pronounce the words without hearing the accent.